IBD Qorus: Leadership Team

 Taylor Weyers

-View Profile View LessTaylor joined the Crohn's & Colitis Foundation in February 2023 as a Research Coordinator of Program Engagement.
-In this role, she is primarily focused on disseminating IBD Qorus program impact, identifying ways to bolster site engagement, and recruiting new sites.
-Prior to joining the Foundation, Taylor spent four years in management consulting where she conducted project-centric support for professional service clients.
+View Profile View LessTaylor joined the Crohn's & Colitis Foundation in February 2023 and currently serves as the Manager of Research Program Engagement.
+In this role, she leads efforts to disseminate program impact, strengthen site engagement, and recruit new sites to the collaborative.
+Prior to joining the Foundation, Taylor spent four years in management consulting, where she provided project-based support for professional services clients.
 She holds a Bachelor of Science in Business Marketing with a minor in Small Business Management & Entrepreneurship from Montana State University.

 View Less